 When running a company, it is vital to understand all factors affecting inventory management, which includes suppliers and the dependence of the company on them.
-Without product supply, the company cannot provide for their own customer’s needs which essentially jeopardises profits and survival.
+Without product supply and right procurement processes in place, the company cannot provide for their own customer’s needs which essentially jeopardises profits and survival.
 However, it is not just the act of being able to supply a product that makes a supplier suitable.
 Freight options, location, price, availability, approachability, financial stability and consistency of supply are just a few things that should be considered when choosing a supplier.

 Trade-offs of suitability

 Price is an important component to consider when qualifying a supplier.
 It is only natural to seek out the most cost-effective supplier with the lowest ordering cost.
 However, this needs to be considered in conjunction with a few other things namely the ability of the supplier to supply product consistently and of a high standard.
 Though price is important, a reliable supplier who does not place you in a difficult position with your customers is worth their weight in gold.